 #1 Quiet your rational mind

-There are many more ways to quiet the mind, besides mantras.
+There are many more ways to quiet the mind.
 In general, anything that aids you in becoming relaxed and calm so that you can contemplate or let your thoughts wander is just fine!
 For some, taking a long walk in the park or a bike tour through nature is such an activity, others prefer listening to calming music.

 Just when you were surrounded by silence and calmness, your mind engulfed in stillness, without expecting anything, intuition will make its voice heard.
 It could be a sudden thought that pierces your mind or a gut feeling evolving from within.